-- Get to know your dataset: what is the coverage, what are the variables in there, do the patterns make sense (for instance, are there big breaks)?
-Simply drawing charts with the main indicators is a very useful step to get a sense of your data. - Do the data need extensive cleaning up?
+- Get to know your dataset.
+Ask yourself: - What is the coverage, what are the variables in there, do the patterns make sense (for instance, are there big breaks)?
+Simply drawing charts with the main indicators is a very useful step to get a sense of your data. - o Do the data need extensive cleaning up?
 If so, the earlier you are aware of it the better. - Are the data rich enough to allow you to use some econometric methods that can be data demanding?
-If not, stick to simpler methods. - Keep some flexibility with your question, as research entails a back and forth between the question and the data available.
-For example, you might realize after settling on a question and technique that the data is unsuitable to that question and/or technique.
-You will then need to recalibrate your original question so that the data can say something about it (more on this below).
+If not, stick to simpler methods. - Keep some flexibility with your question.
+Research entails a back and forth between the question and the data available. - For example, you might realize after settling on a question and technique that the data is unsuitable to that question and/or technique.
+You will then need to recalibrate your original question so that the data can say something about it (more on this below). - If the data are not as broad and detailed as you first thought, focus on a simpler variant of your question.
+It is OK to answer a simple variant, and then explain what could be done when more complete data are available.